R-ArcGIS/r-bridge-install/README.md

-Install the R ArcGIS tools
+Install the R ArcGIS Tools
 ==========================

 Install and update the R ArcGIS Bridge with this Python toolbox.